 Gamers often refer to their “ping” when discussing latency.
 A ping test is similar to a “traceroute” command.
 The main difference is that the ping test also measures how long it takes for the destination system to respond (like a sonar “ping” being returned to the source after bouncing off an object).
 A low ping means there is very little latency in the connection.
 It’s no surprise, then, that advice about how gamers can reduce their ping involves things like removing impediments that could slow down data packets, such as firewalls (not recommended), or physically moving their computer closer to their home’s router (probably negligible, but every little bit could help in a ranked Overwatch match).

 Latency in Streaming Services

 The same latency that bedevils gamers is responsible for sputtering, fragmented streaming content.
 These buffering delays already occur in 29 percent of streaming experiences.
-Since video content is expected to make up 67% of global internet traffic (an estimated 187 exabytes) by 2021, latency is a problem that could very well become even more common in the near future.
+Since video content is expected to make up 82% of global internet traffic (a 15-fold increase from 2017) by 2022, high latency is a problem that could very well become even more common in the near future.
 Studies have shown that internet users abandon videos that buffer or are slow to load after merely two seconds of delay.
 Companies that provide streaming services need to find solutions to this problem if they expect to undertake the business digital transformation that will keep them competitive in the future.

 How to Improve Latency